When are College Football Playoff rankings released? Schedule, time for fourth CFP Top 25

 Date: Tuesday, Nov.
 21

-The fourth College Football Playoff rankings are scheduled to be unveiled at 7 p.m.
-ET on Tuesday, Nov.
-21.
+The fourth College Football Playoff selection committee rankings will be revealed on a show that is scheduled to begin at 6 p.m.
+CT.

-More: Michigan football has lauded its depth since summer.
-Ohio State week is the time prove it.

 CFP rankings release schedule 2023

-Tuesday's College Football Playoff rankings will be the fourth of six consecutive weeks in which the CFP unveils its top 25 rankings.
-The final Dec.
-3 rankings will air outside of the standard 7 p.m.
-ET time slot, at noon ET on Sunday, Dec.
-3 (the day after conference championship weekend concludes).
+Tuesday’s rankings are the fourth of six this season.
+The final rankings of the season will be unveiled on Sunday, Dec.
+3, the day after conference championship weekend wraps up.
+That show will air at 11 a.m.
+CT.

 Here’s the full schedule: